tanzislam/cryptopals/README.md

      packages: `automake`, `libtool`, and `gettext`.
 I also had to export the `LDFLAGS` and `CPPFLAGS` environment variables to what `brew` specified when installing `gettext`.
 After that I could run the standard steps.
+   - On macOS Tiger / MacPorts I only had to install the `automake` and `libtool` packages, and they pulled in the other ones as dependencies.
    - You will also need an English dictionary for Hunspell -- specifically the `.dic` and `.aff` files.
 Get one from [SCOWL](http://wordlist.aspell.net/).